Museum of Bad Art: Responses to bad art

 Museum visitors can sign a guest book, and leave comments.
 One Canadian visitor wrote: "This collection is disturbing, yet I can't seem to look away...Just like a hideous car accident."
-Another visitor warns: "Her nipples follow you around the room.
+Another visitor observes: "Her nipples follow you around the room.
 Creepy!"

 Response to MOBA's opening and continued success is, for some, evocative of the way art is treated in society.
-MOBA works have been described as "unintentionally hilarious", similar to the atrocious films of Ed Wood.
+MOBA works have been described as "unintentionally hilarious", similar to the films of Ed Wood.
 Visitors—and even MOBA staff—often laugh out loud at displays.
 In Gullible's Travels, Cash Peters contrasted this behavior with what is expected of patrons at galleries such as Southern California's Getty Museum; though viewers might find the art at the Getty equally hilarious, were they to show it they would almost certainly be thrown out.

 In 2006, Louise Reilly Sacco participated in a panel discussion with authorities on art and architecture about standards of beauty and ugliness in art, published in Architecture Boston.
 She remarked that teachers bring high school art students to MOBA, then to the Museum of Fine Arts, Boston (MFA).
 Sacco observes, "Somehow MOBA frees kids to laugh and point, to have their own opinions and argue about things.
 Then they take the experience to the MFA, where they might otherwise feel intimidated...
 Maybe the ugly ... frees us."
 Sacco believes that extreme ugliness is more striking than extreme beauty, and it forces people to think more deeply about what is wrong or misplaced.
 She connects this rigid judgment of what does not conform to beauty with intolerance for physical imperfections in people, noting that such rigidity sometimes causes parents to "fix" the perceived flaws in their children's faces to keep them from suffering later.